 As well as providing psychotherapy, I have worked as a teacher and administrator in private and public schools, and as an instructor of psychology in high school and at the university level.
 I continue to be engaged in training new generations of therapists.

-I have a particular interest in helping develop Anthroposophic Psychotherapy, which is a form of therapy that recognizes that humans develop throughout life and over time, and that the human experience includes an interweaving of body, soul, and spirit.
+I have a particular interest in helping develop and teach Anthroposophic Psychotherapy, which is a form of therapy that recognizes that humans develop throughout life and over time, and that the human experience includes an interweaving of body, soul, and spirit.
 This form of therapy seeks, among other goals, to help an individual harmonize and balance their capacities of thinking, feeling, and doing, and to discover meaning and purpose in life.

 I provide culturally sensitive and gender-inclusive therapy in a warm and nonjudgmental way.
 My experience living in other countries and working with English language learners contributes to my capacity to help individuals and couples from a variety of diverse backgrounds.
 Please know that you will be welcome in my practice, no matter your background, race, ethnicity, culture, gender, sexuality or affiliations.

 Certified in Eye Movement Desensitization and Reprocessing (EMDR)

 Emotionally Focused Couples Therapy

 Play Therapy, Parenting, SandPlay, Expressive Arts